 In late January, Chinese officials began implementing a partial quarantine around Wuhan, a city with an estimated population of 11 million people.
 As of February 6, Wuhan was under a military-style lockdown, with authorities going house-to-house and moving infected people to giant quarantine centers.

-Despite the virus’s rampant spread, WHO only announced the official name for the disease this virus causes on Tuesday: COVID-19, which stands for Coronavirus Disease and the year the first case appeared (2019).
+Despite the virus’s rampant spread, WHO only announced the official name for the disease this virus causes in mid-February: COVID-19, which stands for Coronavirus Disease and the year the first case appeared (2019).
 The International Committee on Taxonomy of Viruses, meanwhile, proposes the virus itself be called SARS-CoV-2, due to its close resemblance to the coronavirus that causes severe acute respiratory syndrome (SARS).

 Here’s what you should know about COVID-19.